-Five great reasons to work for us
+Five great reasons to work with Hampshire Libraries

 - Gain personal satisfaction from making a difference to local residents and communities